AldusD/mywallet-front/README.md

 - API calls are exposed in components file
 - Not using hooks

-This app is a project from Driven Education's Full Stack Web Development Bootcamp to

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).